enable-intelligent-containerized-5g/free5gc-kubernetes/dockerfiles/README.md

 # dockerfiles

-Dockerfiles for building images used in free5gc-k8s.
+Dockerfiles for building images used in Intelligent 5G.

 - free5gc: v3.2.0 release of free5gc
-- free5gc-metrics: free5gc with custom UPF and SMF to collect metrics
-- upf-exporter: prometheus exporter for UPF metrics
-- ueransim: v3.2.0 release of UERANSIM
+- ueransim: v3.2.6 release of UERANSIM
+- nwdaf: v3.2.0-4-rf release of free5gc-vanilla